CpanelInc/Paper_Lantern_Customizations/README.md

 5. ``git clone {github url} customizations``

 ### Verifying the installation
-In order to verify that you have installed these styles correctly, log into a cpanel account on your machine and click the 'Change Styles' menu item in the User Preferences pulldown.
+In order to verify that you have installed these styles correctly, log into a cPanel account on your machine and click the 'Change Styles' menu item in the User Preferences pulldown.
 Styles from this project should now appear in the list.

 ## How to contribute